4GeeksAcademy/python-lists-loops-programming-exercises/exercises/00-welcome/README.md

 - How to combine and use all these concepts in different ways.

-Please click on the `Next →` button on the top right to proceed to the first challenge.
+Please click on the `Next →` button on the top right to proceed to the first exercise.